 The French Quarter

 The Vieux Carré, on the other hand, had generations of influence from French and Spanish Colonial architects, who cut their teeth in the hot, steamy tropics.

 Houses were built next to the banquette (sidewalk).
-The wealthy preferred thick-walled villas with small, private interior Mediterranean-style courtyards.
+The wealthy preferred thick-walled villas surrounding small, private Mediterranean-style courtyards with a cooling fountain.

 Creoles from the Caribbean Islands, built raised cottages, while Africans influenced the design of the shotgun houses.
-The creators of each architectural style knew heat and humidity, and how best to address it.
+The builders of each architectural style knew heat and humidity, and how best to address it.

 The disparate experiences and preferences of these two groups produced radically different architecture.
 And the clash between these two cultures survives today, in the elegant townhouses in the French Quarter, and the lovely Victorian mansions in the Garden District.